Livonian Chronicle of Russow: Contents of the Chronicle

 The second edition was supplemented with a new, fourth part covering the period from 1577 to 1583 (end of the Livonian War).

-The beginning of the chronicle, covering the period from late 1100s up to the beginning of the Livonian War in 1558, is a broad compilation.
-In Part I, the author used the older Livonian Rhymed Chronicle as a source, along with other Order chronicles and possibly the Chronicle of Henry of Livonia, though his description often contains chronological errors and even fantastical fabrications.
+The beginning of the chronicle, covering the period up to the start of the Livonian War, is a broad compilation.
+In Part I, the author used the older Livonian Rhymed Chronicle as a source, along with other Order chronicles and possibly the Chronicle of Henry, though his description often contains chronological errors and even fantastical fabrications.
 For Part II, sources included T. Horner’s 1551 list of Order masters, the 1508 printed Eynne shonne hystorie, the historical poem Aulaeum Dunaidum published by the humanist A. Unferfert-Eucaedius in 1564, and the Younger Rhymed Chronicle of Honeke.
 Despite being a compilation, this part may interest historians, e.g., with excerpts from Honeke’s Chronicle, which has not survived.
 However, starting with the depiction of the Livonian War, the chronicle gains value as an independent source.
 To describe the events of the Livonian War, Russow used his own observations and memories, contemporary accounts, certain documents from the Tallinn town council archive, and pamphlets issued during the war.

 The chronicle mainly contains information about conditions in Estonia, less about Vidzeme, and almost nothing about Courland.
-Special attention is given to the Teutonic Order, which ruled over Tallinn and much of the rest of what is now Estonia until 1550s.
+Special attention is given to the Livonian Order, which ruled over Estonia in the Middle Ages.

 When using Russow’s Chronicle, one must consider his ideological perspective.
-The chronicle was largely written to justify the policies implemented in Tallinn Reval during the Livonian War.
-Russow supported the king of Sweden as the political power, and thus sharply criticized the Livonian period.
+The chronicle was largely written to justify the policies implemented in Reval during the Livonian War.
+Russow supported Swedish political power, and thus sharply criticized the Livonian period.
 As a convinced Protestant, he is hostile to Catholicism and often judges events as a moralist and theologian.
 As a representative of Tallinn’s burgher class, Russow strongly opposed the nobility.
-This position also led him to portray the condition of the local farmers in the chronicle.
+This position also led him to portray the condition of peasants in the chronicle.